duneanalytics/docs/docs/api/FAQ/functionality.md

 ### What are the performance and overall differences between the Dune API and the Dune web app?
 What are the differences in what I can query?

-There are no major performance differences or differences in what can be accessed between the two.
+There are no major performance differences or differences in what can be accessed between the two if both are using the same app plan tier.

-The Dune API simply gives you programmatic access to the capabilities and data sets that can already be accessed from the Dune web app.
+The Dune API gives you programmatic access to the capabilities and data sets that can already be accessed from the Dune web app.

 ### What is the execution timeout limit and can I request a longer limit?